Frequently asked questions (FAQs)

 How does state, regional and local planning all fit together?

 The Queensland planning framework is governed by the Planning Act 2016.
-Local councils prepare local planning schemes but must follow the state’s rules and guidelines and incorporate State interests.
-Council must consider state interests and associated mapping when preparing a new planning scheme (including the state planning policy and SEQRP 2023.
+Local councils prepare local planning schemes but must follow the State Government’s rules and guidelines and incorporate State interests.
+Council must consider state interests and associated mapping when preparing a new planning scheme (including the State Planning Policy and ShapingSEQ 2023 - South East Queensland Regional Plan.

 Will the new planning scheme apply to the whole of the Sunshine Coast?